 All wireless network operators are legally bound to ensure that their networks do not create any undue interference to other networks providing similar services or services of other nature provided in the same or adjacent spectrum bands.
-The harmonised technical conditions and parameters established in the Commission Decision, which warrant minimal interference to other networks are being adopted in this Decision.
-For ease of reference, the mentioned technical parameters referred to in the Commission Decision are annexed in this document.
 In Malta, radio spectrum adjacent to the 1.5 GHz band is being used for radio astronomy observations and for mobile satellite communications.